King's Buildings Campus

 Widening access entry:

-For entry to second year you would need Advanced Higher Biology and Chemistry at AB or BA.
+For entry to second year you would need Advanced Higher Biology and Chemistry at AB.

 College of Medicine and Veterinary Medicine